Skip to content

 • is only understandable if you read 100 lines of setup first

-If a scenario starts feeling like a miniature production snapshot, it is too big.
+If a scenario starts looking like a production snapshot, it is too big.

 Use the same world across multiple trial types